felipejoglar/android-dev-challenge/articles/lesson-02-project-sunshine.md

 ![Lesson 2 Banner](https://github.com/fjoglar/android-dev-challenge/blob/master/assets/lesson-2-banner.png)

-In this first lesson we are introduces to the Android development enviroment and start play with Android Studio creating new projects, how actually Android works and start designing our firsts activities.
+In this first lesson we are introduced to the Android development enviroment and we start playing with Android Studio creating new projects, we are also introduced to how actually Android works and we start designing our firsts activities.
 Lets go!

 ## Index